MasterJayanX/OneClickAppInstaller/README.md

 ## FAQ (Frequently Asked Questions)
 ### What operating systems are supported by this software?
-The officially supported operating systems at the moment are: Windows 10/11, macOS, Ubuntu, Debian, Arch Linux, Fedora, OpenSUSE, Red Hat Enterprise Linux and other operating systems.
-The software itself will run on anything that can run .sh files, but it can only create scripts for the aforementioned operating systems.
+The officially supported operating systems at the moment are: Windows, macOS, Ubuntu, Debian, Arch Linux, Fedora, OpenSUSE, Red Hat Enterprise Linux and other operating systems.
 ### Are there any operating systems that will be supported in the future?
 I'm currently not sure about what other operating systems should be added in future releases.
 ### I found a bug or the software is just not working well.
 Where can I report these issues?